Ali-H-M/Penny-Co/Readme.md

 # Summary

-This project is a monorepo setup using Nx to manage both the Frontend and Backend applications.
-The frontend is built with Angular and the backend with NestJS.
-The goal is to provide a basic authentication flow that includes user registration, login, and token-based authentication (JWT).
+This project uses a monorepo setup with Nx to manage both the Frontend (Angular v18) and Backend (NestJS v11).
+It features a secure authentication flow with a user signup page, a signin page, a protected dashboard, and JWT token-based authentication.
+The responsive frontend is linked to a NoSQL database and communicates seamlessly with the backend for real-time data handling.

 ## Tech Stack: